hasan-nazmul/hasan-nazmul/README.md

 ### 👨‍💻 About Me

 - 🎓 I’m currently a final-year student in **Computer Science and Engineering** at IIUC.
-- 🏆 I'm an avid **Competitive Programmer**, an ICPC Asia Dhaka Regional 2024 Finalist, and a Pupil on Codeforces.
+- 🏆 I'm an avid **Competitive Programmer**, an ICPC Asia Dhaka Regional 2024 Contestant, and a Pupil on Codeforces.
 - 👨‍🏫 I have a passion for mentorship, serving as an **Undergraduate Teaching Assistant** for courses on Competitive Programming and as a **Bootcamp Mentor**.
 - 💡 My interests lie in **Backend Development**, **Machine Learning**, and **Algorithm Design**.
 - 🚀 I'm always looking for opportunities to learn, collaborate, and contribute to exciting projects.